 “How many times do I have to apologize?”

-“Just promise never to set me up again.
-Please,” I said.
+“Just promise never to set me up again,” I said.

 “Why did you even call just to tell him that you don't want to see him again?
 What's wrong with you?”
 Ally asked.
 “I hope you didn’t say anything about his teeth,”

-At first, I was consumed with worry that something may have happened to him.
-Was he in a fatal or serious car accident like the tragic twist in An affair to Remember where Deborah Kerr did not show up at the Empire State building to meet Cary Grant because she had been in a horrible car accident that left her paralyzed?
+At first, worry consumed me that something may have happened to him.
+Was he in a fatal or serious car accident like the tragic twist in An Affair to Remember where Deborah Kerr did not show up at the Empire State building to meet Cary Grant because she had been in a horrible car accident that left her paralyzed?

 “Why didn’t you just say that?”
 I asked.

 I rejected his offer to reconnect and never spoke with him again.
-I can tell a lot about a person by the way they handle tough situations.
-Can they speak the truth and do the right thing even though it may be difficult, or do they weasel their way out of making tough decisions using whatever underhanded method they can find?
+Much can be learned about a person in the way they handle tough situations.
+Can they tell the truth and do the right thing even though it may be difficult, or do they weasel their way out of making tough decisions using whatever underhanded method they can find?